grafana/grafana/docs/sources/grafana-cloud/hosted-metrics/graphite/data-ingestion.md

 * run the relay as an extra component external to your existing graphite pipeline.
 Data can be directed to it from any existing carbon relay.
 * replace an existing carbon-relay with carbon-relay-ng

-If your Graphite stack does not currently contain any relay, then you can simply add carbon-relay-ng, have your clients (statsd, collectd, diamond, etc) send data to the relay, which in turn can send data to your existing graphite server *and* to our platform.
+If your Graphite stack does not currently contain any relay, then you can simply add carbon-relay-ng, have your clients (statsd, collectd, diamond, and so on) send data to the relay, which in turn can send data to your existing graphite server *and* to our platform.

 When creating a Hosted Metrics Graphite instance, we provide a carbon-relay-ng config file that you can plug in and be ready to use out of the box.
 We also have Grafana Labs engineers ready to advise further on set up, if needed.